Empathy is a tool. Alan Alda

 What is Scanning?

 Albert Einstein call it “field awareness”.
 Korean speakers call it “nunchi”, some call it emotional intelligence.
-Scanning is the ability to speed-read a situation.
-It is the ability to use our eyes, ears, and a quiet mind to experience a group’s energy, and then to use this awareness in our responses.
+Scanning is the ability to use our eyes, ears, and a quiet mind to experience a group’s energy, and then to respond to this awareness.

 Why is Scanning Valuable?

-Scanning enables presenters and facilitators to get out of our own heads (which might be humming with anxiety) and to step into a larger reality.
-Counter intuitively, doing so is one of the best ways to combat performance anxiety.
+Scanning enables presenters to get out of our own heads (which might be humming with anxiety) and to pay attention to the larger reality.
+Counter-intuitively, doing so is one of the best ways to combat performance anxiety.
 Our nervousness diminishes as we feel connected to a larger whole.
 It’s not all about us!

 What if We Pick Up Negativity or Resistance?

 Number one, it’s good to know what we’re dealing with.
 Secondly, negativity is a strength test, not an evaluation of you.
 It probably has nothing to do with you, although it may pertain to your topic.
 Don’t succumb; just acknowledge it presence.
 Never allow negative energy to hijack you.

 What Do I Do Once I Scan?